f-bn/prometheus-role/README.md

 <p><img src="https://cncf-branding.netlify.app/img/projects/prometheus/horizontal/color/prometheus-horizontal-color.svg" alt="prom-logo" title="prom" align="top" height=80 /></p>

 *Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
-Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community*
+Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
+It is now a standalone open source project and maintained independently of any company.*

 ### General informations